-9 Short BNs for policy makers likely to be useful - proposed titles need to be identified.
+10 Short BNs for policy makers likely to be useful - proposed titles need to be identified.

-Target (as indicated in Resolution XII.9) Activities Target Audience(s) Indicator / Outcomes (by 2018 unless otherwise indicated) 9.3 The content of Ramsar Handbooks reconfigured as training resource materials that summarise wise use site management and effective policy making 10 Ensure STRP materials that are developed for target audiences are clear and readable, and focus on the two types of guidance identified in Res.
-XII.5 (science-based scientific guidance and science-based technical guidance) Publish and disseminate the guidance, materials and products of the STRP, ensuring that policy-makers and other identified audiences have timely and accessible clear guidance they need on identified priority issues while monitoring the use and application of the guidance.
-10 Ramsar Handbooks with contents reconfigured as training resource materials Network of wetland practitioners, users and scientists created Work with STRP to build up a network of wetland practitioners and users, and the Secretariat will maintain regular contact with them.
-Monitoring and reporting mechanisms for use and adoption of STRP products that are disseminated including online metrics for Secretariat social media and website channels and report findings periodically to STRP 11 STRP priority products disseminated and findings shared on social media channels and press releases
+Target (as indicated in Resolution XII.9) Activities Target Audience(s) Indicator / Outcomes (by 2018 unless otherwise indicated) training resource materials that summarise wise use site management and effective policy making 11 developed for target audiences are clear and readable, and focus on the two types of guidance identified in Res.
+XII.5 (science-based scientific guidance and science-based technical guidance) • Publish and disseminate the guidance, materials and products of the STRP, ensuring that policy-makers and other identified audiences have timely and accessible clear guidance they need on identified priority issues while monitoring the use and application of the guidance. reconfigured as training resource materials Network of wetland practitioners, users and scientists created Work with STRP to build up a network of wetland practitioners and users, and the Secretariat will maintain regular contact with them.
+Monitoring and reporting mechanisms for use and adoption of STRP products that are disseminated including online metrics for Secretariat social media and website channels and report findings periodically to STRP Promote STRP activities, including meetings and outputs, through press releases 11 STRP priority products disseminated and findings shared on social media channels and press releases